 - Decide how you want to introduce your League and the programs and priorities of the LWVUS and LWVTX to others in your community.

-- Develop a plan to take advantage of leadership training, mentors from other Leagues, the LWVTX board, and League coaches.
+- Develop a plan to take advantage of leadership training, mentors from other Leagues, the LWVTX board.

 Grow your League by being visible, doing good work, and inviting others to join!